7 States of Change — How Do I Experience Grief and Be Resilient?

 Tom Karl

-10 Processes of Change — Do You Know What Drives the 5 Stages?
+10 Processes of Change — Do I Know What Drives the 5 Stages?

 While the Stages of Change are useful in explaining when changes in cognition, emotion, and behavior occur, the Processes of Change help to explain how those changes occur.
 These ten processes, which are highlighted in the table and defined below, can enable individuals to successfully progress through the Stages of Change when they attempt to modify problem behaviors and attain desired behavior change.